Iran 'ready for war' after its Revolutionary Guard shot down US drone as tensions rise between the nations

 SERIOUS DOUBTS OVER CLAIMS

-US politicians who fear the Trump administration is warmongering have hit out at Mr Pompeo's claims.
+US politicians who fear the Trump administration is warmongering have hit out at Pompeo's claims.

 "They are looking to bootstrap an argument to allow the President to do what he likes without coming to Congress, and they feel the 2001 authorisation will allow them to go to war with Iran," Democrat Senator Tim Kaine told the New York Times.